This is a very important lesson as these classifications are used throught this unit and unit 5 so remain focused!!!!

 In other words, these costs wouldn't exist without producing the unit.

-INDIRECT COSTS (also commonly known as 'Overheads') refer to costs that can't easily be traced back to a single unit of output and instead have to be 'INDIRECTLY ALLOCATED' to the unit by getting the total and dividing it by the quantity.
+INDIRECT COSTS (also commonly known as 'OVERHEADS') refer to costs that can't easily be traced back to a single unit of output and instead have to be 'INDIRECTLY ALLOCATED' to the unit by getting the total and dividing it by the quantity.

 In other words, these costs would still exist without producing the unit.